-It could look a lot like the work of Sarah Almeda of New Milford High School in New Milford, New Jersey, according to her principal, iste member Eric Sheninger, an award-winning administrator and author of the book " "Digital Leadership." " He recently posted an animated video project she created at school on his popular blog, A Principal's Reflection.
+A real-time example It could look a lot like the work of Sarah Almeda of New Milford High School in New Milford, New Jersey, according to her principal, iste member Eric Sheninger, an award-winning administrator and author of the book " "Digital Leadership." " He recently posted an animated video project she created at school on his popular blog, A Principal's Reflection.

 Sarah is a vibrant, loquacious high school student who wears a signature derby hat.
 For an assignment her sophomore year, Sarah and her classmates first had to read the book " "Out of Our Minds: Learning to be Creative," " by Ken Robinson.
 Her animated project was called " "Let's Make Some Good Art." " She watched two videos, wrote a script and put together her presentation using a graphics tablet and the software Bamboo Pad, Quicktime to record the computer screen as she drew and iMovie for the editing.